Researchers say acts of self-harm or personality problems may indicate a person is at high risk for an eating disorder in the future.

 “Generally speaking, way more often than not, where there’s smoke, there’s fire,” he told Healthline.
 “Whether it’s family getting that person to go to their physician, or friends, or even friends who have to convince a patient’s parents, it comes down to trying to work with the individual to get them to agree to go to be evaluated.”

-To that end, it’s worth reviewing a list of eating disorder symptoms to identify a potential problem.
+To that end, it’s worth reviewing a list of eating disorder

 Once a person sees a doctor who can help them with their eating disorder, they can take steps to solve the problem.